-Listings are for July 25-31 and are subject to change.
+Listings are for Oct.
+17-23 and are subject to change.
 For times at the Vue and Brew in Laurel, call 633-4438 or go to www.vueandbrew.com.
-Features at the Amusement Park Drive-In begin at dusk on Fridays and Saturdays.
 Figures in parentheses show the number of weeks the movie has played in Billings.
 All times are p.m., unless otherwise noted.

 Alexander and the Terrible, Horrible, No Good, Very Bad Day (2): Disney brings the popular children’s book to the big screen, keeping it to 80 minutes and recruiting Steve Carell and Jennifer Garner as actors.
 Critical reaction has been generally positive but unenthusiastic, with critics finding the movie slight but amusing.
 PG.
 Wynnsong 10 at 1:40, 4:30, 6:50 and 9:10.Shiloh 14 at 1, 3:15, 5:30, 7:45 and 10.
 Also at Vue and Brew in Laurel.

 Annabelle (3): This horror movie at least stars someone with the same first name as the title character, Annabelle Wallace.
 Collider says the movie is not a sequel to The Conjuring, last year’s critical success starring Vera Farmiga, but does use a creepy doll that was featured in that film.
 R. Wynnsong 10 at 1:15, 4:10, 7:05 and 9;40.
 Shiloh 14 at 1:30, 4, 7 and 9:30.